Real Food Awareness

 There are various other food classifications which can help us identify processed food such as NOVA;

-Group 2)Processed culinary ingredients – directly obtained from Group 1 by processes such as pressing, refining, etc.
+2)Processed culinary ingredients.
+Directly obtained from Group 1 by processes such as pressing, refining, etc.

-Group 3)Processed foods – simple products made by adding sugar, oil or Group 2 foods
+3)Processed foods.
+Simple products made by adding sugar, oil or Group 2 foods

-Group 4)Ultra-processed food and drink products – industrial formulations typically with five or more ingredients
+4)Ultra-processed food and drink products.
+Industrial formulations typically with five or more ingredients

 Processed food often comes in lots of packaging, whereas real food comes in little to none.
 Packaged food may also list a nutritional claim, a claim which suggests the food has particular beneficial nutritional property.
 ‘Low fat’ or ‘low sugar’ are examples of nutritional claims and they don’t necessarily mean a product is the best choice.
 Check the ingredients list to determine how processed a product is.
 If a food is not naturally low in these nutrients, then it has been manufactured to be so.

-The ingredients list is probably the first thing to look at with packaged food as it can give you a good indication of how processed it is.
+The ingredients list is probably the first thing to look at.
+It can give you a good indication of how processed it is.
 The more ingredients, the more processed.
 An ultra-processed product is generally defined as having more than five ingredients and often has ingredients which you can’t even pronounce.

-This easiest way to know your food is to cook from scratch, however, this isn’t always possible.
+ThE easiest way to know your food is to cook from scratch.
+However, this isn’t always possible.
 Yet, knowing what ingredients are in the food you’re eating is a great start.
 Author Michael Pollan was quoted as saying “don’t eat anything your great grandmother wouldn’t recognise as food”.
 Real food is often recognisable, such as fruit, vegetables, animal products (meat, milk, eggs) and should make up most of the food you eat.
 If you do not recognise what animal the meat you are eating comes from, it’s probably worth avoiding where possible.

 So, here are some top tips for living a real food lifestyle:

 It might not always be possible to avoid processed foods, but opting for ‘real’ foods more often can help improve your health and wellbeing!
-For more information on real food visit the Real Food Day website, read our blogs on the benefits of real food and the importance of nutritional quality and find infographics on our Facebook page.
+For more information on real food visit the Real Food Day website, and read our blogs on the benefits of real food and the importance of nutritional quality.